Wednesday, 24 May 2017

 Which is why I think that I, for one, will sort of miss the campaign.
 A few friends and patrons have already remarked to me about how exciting it all was.
 Like the Spanish tercios at the famous battle of Pavia, it was brief, fierce and decisive, and I think we all enjoyed the adrenaline and the twists and turns, as well as the sheer drama of it all.
 If this process is not the future of publishing, then I'm not sure what is!

-It was also a bit like a friendly match, a taste of the even more exciting process that will follow pre- and post-publication.
+It was also a bit like a friendly football match, a taste of the even more exciting process that will follow pre- and post-publication.

 Easy to forget now, that only last Thursday I was girding myself for a long, gritty and tough three months of relentless pushing and shoving to raise the initial funding.
 We had no pre-planned media strategy and no advertising paid, not to mention that everyone back in Malta is distracted by the impending snap election!
 So all in all, it is a phenomenal, breathtaking result.

-I cannot thank all patrons enough, including those who contributed today, and who are called out in the following Facebook updates.
+I cannot thank all patrons enough, including those who contributed today, and who are called out in the following Facebook update:

 And finally, some news from Unbound